 Incumbent David Almand is running again for the Carroll ISD board of trustees Place 7 seat and will face opposing candidate Kandice Kapinos in the May 4 general election.

 Community Impact Newspaper sent Almand a series of questions about his candidacy.
+This article is part of ongoing May 4 election coverage and does not constitute an endorsement of the candidate.
 His written responses, edited for publication style, are below.

 Why did you decide to run for this position?